doctorfree/nvim-lazyman/README.md

 ### The nvims fuzzy selector

-The `lazyman` installation and configuration automatically configures convenience aliases for Lazyman installed Neovim configurations.
-It also creates an `nvims` alias which dynamically creates a fuzzy searchable menu of installed Neovim configurations and launches Neovim with the selected Lazyman Neovim configuration.
+The `lazyman` installation and configuration automatically configures convenience aliases and shell functions for Lazyman installed Neovim configurations.
+One of these is the `nvims` shell function which dynamically creates a fuzzy searchable menu of installed Neovim configurations and launches Neovim with the selected Lazyman Neovim configuration.

 See `~/.config/nvim-Lazyman/.lazymanrc`.
-With this `nvims` alias it is no longer necessary to logout/login or source a shell initialization file to update the menu of installed Neovim configurations - the `nvims` alias dynamically generates the menu.

-Similarly, a `neovides` alias can be used to select a Neovim configuration for use with the Neovim GUI `neovide`.
+Similarly, a `neovides` shell function can be used to select a Neovim configuration for use with the Neovim GUI `neovide`.

+Both the `nvims` shell function and `neovides` shell function accept a `-R` flag which indicates removal of the selected Neovim configuration.
+Also supported is the `-C filter` option to `nvims` and `neovides` which specifies a filter string to match when generating the list of Neovim configurations to search and select.

 The fuzzy searchable/selectable menu of Neovim configurations can also be shown with the command `lazyman -S`.
-Note also that both the `nvims` alias and the `lazyman -S` command can accept additional filename arguments which are then passed to Neovim.
+Note also that both the `nvims` shell function and the `lazyman -S` command can accept additional filename arguments which are then passed to Neovim.
 For example, to edit `/tmp/foo.lua` with a Neovim configuration selected from the `nvims` menu:

 ```bash
 nvims /tmp/foo.lua
 ```

+Execute `nvims` directly at the shell prompt or by using the convenience key binding `ctrl-n`.

+Similarly, if `neovide` is found in the execution PATH then a fuzzy selectable menu is provided with the `neovides` shell function and convenience key binding of `ctrl-N` to bring up that menu.

+The following command line options are available with `nvims` and `neovides`:

+`-C filter` : specifies a filter to use when generating the list of configurations to select from

+`-R` : indicates removal of the selected Neovim configurations

+`-U` : displays a usage message and exits

-Both the `nvims` alias and `neovides` alias accept a `-r` flag which indicates removal of the selected Neovim configuration.
+Without arguments `nvims` and `neovides` generate a fuzzy search and selectable menu of all Lazyman installed Neovim configurations.
+Neovim or neovide will be opened using the selected configuration.

+#### Example nvims and neovides usage

+`nvims` : presents a fuzzy searchable and selectable menu of Neovim configurations and opens Neovim using the selected configuration

+`neovides` : presents a fuzzy searchable and selectable menu of Neovim configurations and opens Neovide using the selected configuration

+`nvims -R` : presents a fuzzy searchable and selectable menu of Neovim configurations and removes the selected Neovim configuration

+`nvims -C astro foo.lua` : presents a fuzzy searchable and selectable menu of Neovim configurations with names containing the case insensitive string 'astro' and opens the file `foo.lua` with Neovim using the selected configuration

 <details><summary>View the .lazymanrc shell aliases and function</summary>